philpatton/cowbird/README.md

 In my prefered workflow, I save the `fit_list` locally and proceed from here to prevent disaster if my machine crashes.

 (NOTE: There is a bug here whereby the fit_all_models function causes warnings about not being able to monitor parameters.
-The rest of the code works fine despite the warning.)
+Don't worry; the rest of the code works despite the warning.)

 # MCMC diagnostics.